MissDinosaur/restaurant_data_pipeline/README.md

 ```

 ### 2. Support_tickets Data
-support_tickets.jsonl is about the restaurant order details, having ticket_id, order_id, status and sentiment etc., fileds.
+support_tickets.jsonl is about the restaurant order details, having ticket_id, order_id, status and sentiment, etc., fileds.

 Below is one sample.